terrynsun/terrynsun.github.io/index.md

 # about me

 Hi!
-I (he/him) am a (sometimes) software engineer living in San Francisco (unceded Ramaytush Ohlone land).
-I sing with [GAPA Men's Chorus](gapa), and am a new(ish) crossword constructor.
+I (he/him) am a crossword constructor and (sometimes) software engineer living in San Francisco (unceded Ramaytush Ohlone land).
+I also sing with [GAPA Men's Chorus](gapa).

 [gapa]: https://www.gapa.org/mens-chorus

-In tech, I've worked at Cloudflare and OneSignal.
+In tech, I've worked at Cloudflare, OneSignal, and now work at Grafana Labs.
 I graduated with a BS/MSE in Computer Science from the University of Pennsylvania.

 </div>